Blue powder on car battery terminals. Causes and solutions

 Are there any other colors on a battery that cause problems?

-Most individuals will associate corrosion with rust, and they may expect brown color, but this expectation should be based on the metallic materials.
+Most individuals will associate corrosion with rust, and they may expect a brown color, but this expectation should be based on the metallic materials.

 Although battery terminals are made of metal and experience corrosion, the form and color of corrosion are different from other corrosion.

-Battery acids produce certain gasses and charges that form corrosive substances around the terminals.
+Battery acids produce certain gases and charges that form corrosive substances around the terminals.
 Most of the time, the corrosive substance around the battery terminals is anhydrous copper sulfate or lead sulfate, which appears white but sometimes greenish or blue after exposure to moisture.

 Conclusion